unixsurfer/anycast_healthchecker/README.rst

 Anycast is a network address scheme where traffic from a sender has more than one potential receiver, but only one of them receives it.
-Routing protocols, `BGP`_ or `OSPF`_, decide which one of the potential receivers will actually receive traffic based on the topology of the network.
-The main attribute which contributes to the decision is the cost of the network path between a sender and a receiver. `Distance-vector routing protocols`_ like BGP associates the cost of the path with the number of hops between the sender and the receiver.
-`Link-state routing protocols`_ like OSPF calculates the shortest path by taking inconsideration the bandwidth of the network links.
+Routing protocols, decide which one of the potential receivers will actually receive traffic based on the topology of the network.
+The main attribute which contributes to the decision is the cost of the network path between a sender and a receiver.
+Cost is a protocol specific (usually integer) value that only has meaning within a protocol that is used as a metric of distance.
+Routing protocols provide default values for common topologies (BGP associates the cost of a path with the number of autonomous systems between the sender and the receiver, OSPF calculates the default cost based on the bandwidth of links), but its main use is to allow administrative control over traffic flow by specifying cost according to business needs.

 The nearest receiver to a sender always receives the traffic and this only changes if something changes on the network, another receiver with best path to the sender appears or current receiver disappears.
+If multiple receivers have the same distance from the sender more than one of the receivers might receive traffic, based on further details of the network configuration.

 The three drawings below exhibit how traffic is routed between a sender and multiple potential receivers when something changes on network.
 In this example